 You can also get in touch with your account manager by phone or on email, any time.

-Thanks for working with us during this time, we’re ready and listening for any feedback you have.
+Thanks for working with us during this time of change, we’re ready and listening to give any help you need.